 Although liquefaction has not occurred as a result of previous seismic events, the geotechnical conditions on site indicate that the site is considered to be highly susceptible to liquefaction.
-The effects of soil liquefaction has been assessed as minor in the analysis of the seismic capacity of the buildings as the foundations appear to have adequate strength to be able to spread the building loads around the perimeter of the buildings.
+The effect of soil liquefaction has been assumed as minor during the analysis of the seismic capacity of the buildings as the foundations appear to have adequate strength to be able to spread the buildings loads around the perimeter of the buildings.